webcatalog/webcatalog-legacy/FAQs.md

 Yes, we offer a full refund within 30 days of your purchase.

 ##### I lost my license key.
 How can I retrieve it?
-You should have received an email with your license key when you purchased WebCatalog for [our store](https://webcatalog.onfastspring.com/).
+You should have received an email with your license key when you purchased WebCatalog from [our store](https://webcatalog.onfastspring.com/).
 If you can’t find the email, you can retrieve your license key from the [License Manager](https://webcatalog.onfastspring.com/account).

 If you purchase the app from other stores, such as [BundleHunt](https://bundlehunt.com/), please contact the corresponding store to retrieve your license key.